department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/research_recruitment_issue_template.md

 * [Planning In-person Studies](https://depo-platform-documentation.scrollhelp.site/research-design/recruiting-participants#RecruitingParticipants-In-personmoderatedstudies)

 ## Acceptance Criteria
-- [ ] The target number(s) of participants (overall & primary criteria targets) have been recruited and scheduled
+- [ ] The target number(s) of participants have been recruited and scheduled (for overall & primary criteria)
+      - Schedule 20-25% more sessions than the desired # of participants to account for no-shows & cancellations
 - [ ] Moderator(s), notetaker(s), and observer(s) are invited to research sessions
 - [ ] Pilot session is scheduled
 - [ ] Daily Research Debriefs are scheduled and relevant team members are invited